Reubes77/whack-a-mole/README.md

   [fonts.google.com](https://fonts.google.com/) was used to help generate the font as follows:

   - Inter was used for the all text in the game.
-  - Inter was selected because it is a sans serif and compliments the purpose of the game.
+  - It is a sans serif and compliments the purpose of the game.
   - It is also a readable and clear font.

   * Font Awesome icon was used for the tab icon in the browser.